 The women you chose to be your bridesmaids are your best pals and therefore the perfect posse to help you plan your wedding — theoretically.
 But in the months leading up to your big day, there are bound to be a few bratty moments, like a meltdown over the dress (not yours — hers) or a week where she doesn’t call or email you back.
 The upside: Bridesmaid mishaps don’t have to ruin your wedding day — as long as you’re prepared for them.

-The Drama: You’ve always imagined your sister as your maid of honour, but your college roomie wants the title.
+The Drama: You’ve always imagined your sister as your maid of honour, but your university roomie wants the title.
 She’s even been dropping hints since your engagement about how great she is at dress shopping — and licking envelopes.

 The Deal: Sit down with your friend and explain how happy you are to have her as a part of your wedding day, but also that you only have one sister.
 If she’s still grumpy, ask her to help with the wedding by doing something she enjoys.

 The Dish: “It took several months of awkward conversations with one bridesmaid before I was able to get through to her that it wasn’t an option.
 The funny thing is, after one wedding-related outing with my sister, she understood why she couldn’t have that title.” — Queenie

 Bridesmaid Horror #2: She’s a cheapskate when it comes to your wedding

 The Drama: She complains about the price of the bridesmaid dress and is not being very positive about your hens party.
 She even has the nerve to say you don’t “need” a bridal shower since you already own a vacuum cleaner.
 Um, right.

 The Deal: Delicately ask your bridesmaid if the wedding is becoming a drain on her budget.
 For all you know, she’s struggling to pay off debt or has had hours cut at work.
 If you really want her by your side, offer to cover some of the dress cost and arrange for her to carpool.